rchain/rchain/rspace/README.md

 Here are some key differences:

-* Rather than associating a piece of data with a particular key, in `rspace` a piece of data is associated a *channel*.
+* Rather than associating a piece of data with a particular key, in `rspace`, a piece of data is associated with a *channel*.
 Roughly speaking, in `rspace`, a *channel* can be any Scala type that can be serialized to and deserialized from `Array[Byte]`.

 * In addition to storing data, `rspace` can also store *continuations* which represent actions to carry out once the data is retrieved.
 Roughly speaking, in `rspace`, a *continuation* can be any Scala type that can be serialized to and deserialized from`Array[Byte]`.